TamasNeumer/Ph03nix-InterviewPrep/Chapters/DataStructures/Knowledge.md

 **TreeMap**
 - An alternative Map implementation is the TreeMap, which uses a binary tree data structure to conform to the Map interface.
 - Each node in the tree is a key-value pair.
-- Each element put into the TreeMap rebalances the tree, so that searching, deletion, and further insertion can always be performed as efficiently as possible: O(log n).
+- Each element put into the TreeMap rebalances the tree, so that searching, deletion, and further insertion can always be performed as efficiently as possible: **O(log n)**.
 - One main difference between a TreeMap and a HashMap is that, with a TreeMap the order of the keys is preserved when iterating over the whole collection, because the **collection is stored in order**.
+TreeMap will iterate according to the "natural ordering" of the keys according to their compareTo() method (or an externally supplied Comparator).

 **LinkedHashMap**
-- This implementation works in the same way as a HashMap, so element retrieval will be O(1) , but it has the added property that iterating over the keys will be in the same order as insertion
+- This implementation works in the same way as a HashMap, so element retrieval will be O(1) , but it has the added property that iterating over the keys will be in the same order as insertion.

 **ConcurrentHashMap**
 - You should use this implementation if you ever want to share the map instance with many threads.
 It is thread safe, and has been specifically designed to be able to return read values while the values are being written to the map.